liaomin111/AutoCheck/README.md

 We *highly* recommend that users use the provided Docker image, available for download [here](https://hub.docker.com/repository/docker/abclhm/auto-check).
 This will solve basically all environment issues.
 If you cannot use Docker, then read on.
+Also, we cover Docker installation and using AutoCheck in detail below.
   1. LLVM-Tracer 1.2 (available for download [here](https://github.com/harvard-acc/LLVM-Tracer/tree/llvm-3.4), and follow
-the instructions on the page to install.)
+the instructions on the page to install).
   2. CMake 3.5.1 or newer.
   3. graphviz 2.38.0 or newer (available for download [here](https://graphviz.org)).